KaranjaEve/Foodpanda-customer-behaviour-analysis/README.md

 Relationship between spending and loyalty

-4. Customer Satisfaction & Experience

-Average customer rating trends

-Churned vs. active customers by satisfaction level

-Loyalty and frequency correlation (e.g., do loyal customers rate higher?)

-5. Delivery and Payment Insights
+4. Delivery and Payment Insights

 Delivery success rates and delays by city or restaurant

-Most used payment methods and their link to satisfaction or retention
+Most used payment methods

 Relationship between delivery time and customer rating